harmslab/epistasis/docs/_pages/models.rst

 Models
 ======

+Things to know about the models in this library.

+1. All parameters fit by a model are stored in the `parameters` attribute.
+This includes nonlinear parameters and epistatic coefficients -- the effects of specific statistical interactions between sites in the genotypes.
+2. Epistasis coefficient are more easily accessible through the `epistasis` subobject.
+3. Nonlinear parameters are more easily accessible through the `parameters` subobject.

 The following models are available in the `epistasis` API.
 All models include a ``predict``

 Linear
 ------

 EpistasisLinearRegression
 ~~~~~~~~~~~~~~~~~~~~~~~~~